-Pierson, Christopher (2006).
+Pierson, Christopher (2007).
 Beyond the Welfare State?
 The New Political Economy of Welfare.
-Cambridge: Polity Press.
+The Pennsylvania State University Press.

 All teaching and assessment methods are designed with the above learning outcomes in mind, so that for students the steps are transparent that need to be taken to achieve them.